The Pulse

 The precise conditions 2 billion years ago may have occurred elsewhere

-Peter Woods, team leader in charge of uranium production at the International Atomic Energy Agency (IAEA), expanded:
+Peter Woods, team leader at the International Atomic Energy Agency (IAEA), expanded:

 “Like in a man-made light-water nuclear reactor, the fission reactions, without anything to slow down the neutrons, to moderate them, simply stop.
 The water acted in Oklo as a moderator, absorbing the neutrons, controlling the chain reaction.”